 This guide should help you decide which method of MFA available in Office 365 would be best suited to you, and then set it up successfully.

-How to set up telephone or mobile app MFA in Office 365
+How to set up telephone or mobile app multi-factor authentication in O365

 Once your IT team has set up multi-factor authentication for your Office 365 platform you will be automatically prompted to enable MFA and will be advised that this will become compulsory within 14 days.